PiotrKawalec/rest-app-3/README.md

 # rest-app-3
-It is listening on port 9993
+Application for testing Hystrix implementation.
+It is listening on port 9993 and returns sample message to rest-app-2.